 Options

-Very rarely, there is concern that the problems with the baby’s kidneys and/or lungs are very severe, and may mean that he or she will not be able to live a normal life.
+Very rarely, there is concern that the problems with the baby’s kidneys and/or lungs are very severe, and may mean that they will not be able to live a normal life.

 In the most severe cases these problems can be life-threatening and the baby may have kidney failure from birth.
 A team of healthcare professionals experienced in delivering babies and treating newborn babies with these problems will give you support.
 They will discuss with you all the options, and agree a plan for the remainder of the pregnancy and the delivery.